HomeWrestlers › Mita Taiki

 Frequently Asked Questions

-Who is Mita Taiki in sumo?
+Who is Mita Taiki?

 What is Mita's fighting style?